What is Operational Resilience?

 Impact Tolerance Setting

-Defining the maximum tolerable level and duration of disruption before harm becomes unacceptable.
+Defining the maximum tolerable level and duration of disruption for each important service β the point beyond which harm becomes unacceptable.

 Pillar 3